avi-shmidman/Data-Science-Piyyut-Corpus/README.md

 Notes:

+- All poems include (human-reviewed) vocalization and (automated) fine-grained morphological tagging.

 - This is a work in progress; the corpora are currently undergoing proofreading and correction.
 Future updates to this site will include TEI metadata as well.

 - Lines which begin with two pound signs (##) are header or separator lines and not part of the poems themselves